 While every business has a beginning stage which could be termed “the startup phase,” increasingly this term is being reserved for a narrower category of high-growth ventures.
 In the digital era, these “concept” businesses have become known generally as “startups”.
-While many of these businesses are focused around technology, a variety of businesses may be considered startups if they have certain characteristics.
+Many of these focus on technology.
+However, we call a variety of businesses startups if they have certain characteristics.
 Generally, the founder is looking to grow the business quickly then exit.
 In the meantime, they need to show user growth, revenue growth, or a proof of concept with the help of capital from angel investors or early-stage venture capital firms.

-Oftentimes, before a founder’s exit, is a lean stage of constant growth also fueled by reinvestment.
+Oftentimes, before a founder’s exit, is a lean stage of constant growth and reinvestment.
 The venture is kept lean by not taking dividends or a large salary.
 The business plan is to cash-out for a hefty return after a few years.

 A Delaware corporation taxed as a C-Corp is often preferred and well adapted to venture capital and angel investing over other forms of business entities.
-Frequently these Delaware corporations have 10,000,000 shares of common stock authorized with $0.0001 par value and about half of the shares issued to founders.
+Frequently these Delaware corporations have 10,000,000 shares of common stock authorized with $0.0001 par value.
+Most of these corporations issue half of the shares to founders.

-In addition to providing limited liability to the owners, Delaware corporations can be critical to securing future investment because they are generally preferred by angel investors and venture capital firms.
+In addition to providing limited liability to the owners, Delaware corporations can be critical to securing future capital investment.
+Angel investors and venture capital firms generally prefer Delaware corporations.

 The main reason to choose Delaware is for its predictable laws that protect investors.
 Accordingly, legal professionals and capital investors have always been comfortable with the Delaware laws and procedures governing these entities.
 Familiarity can streamline financial and legal procedures, thus increasing efficiency and valuations.

 What if you are not at the point of seeking venture capital investment yet?
-It may be best to form a simpler LLC or partnership, then convert when you are ready.
-You can always convert an LLC to a C-corp later, which would be deemed a tax “reorganization.”
-This could be helpful for simplicity at the very initial stage of the business and could be converted later when funding is sought if the investor does not want the LLC form of business.
+It may be best to form a simpler LLC, then convert when you are ready.
+You can always convert an LLC to a C-corp later.
+This would be deemed a tax “reorganization.”
+The LLC could be converted later when funding is sought if the investor does not want the LLC form of business.

-In the hypothetical event where you have an LLC taxed as a disregarded entity, partnership, or S-corporation you would forego the benefit of being able to reinvest in the business at a lower effective tax rate.
+When you have an LLC taxed as a disregarded entity, partnership, or S-corporation you forego the benefit of being able to reinvest in the business at a lower effective tax rate.
 If you are wanting to grow quickly and expect losses and funding from outside angel investors or venture capital, then incorporating a Delaware corporation taxed under Subchapter-C may be your best bet from the start.

-When forming a startup, you need to project your business’s sources of capital and likelihood of losses and possible exit options to come further down the road.
+When forming a startup, you need to project your business’s sources of capital.
+Likelihood of losses and your possible exit options to come further down the road are also important considerations.
 Often careful choice of entity and choice of tax election can be helpful when positioning your startup for growth.